June 02, 2015

 There is also Honjido Hall, whereby clapping of 2 pieces of wood below the head of the large dragon painted on the ceiling will cause a loud ringing sound.

 The tomb of Ieyasu lies in the forest, on the top of a flight of stairs.
-There are a few structures in the premise and some are undergoing renovation works till 2019.
+There are a few structures in the premise and some were undergoing renovation works till 2019.

 We took the bus to Tamozawa Imperial Villa(田母沢御用邸)a few stops down.
 It is the former summer residence of the Imperial Family.
-Chose to come here as the architecture is an interesting blend of Edo and Meiji period.
-(Japanese + Western).
+The architecture is an interesting blend of Edo and Meiji period (Japanese + Western).

-It wasn't so crowded here, so enjoyed our time appreciating the architecture and the ambience (large house surrounded by nature).
-The many paintings of flowers on sliding doors are so pretty!
+It wasn't so crowded here, so we enjoyed our time appreciating the architecture and the ambience (large house surrounded by nature).
+The paintings of flowers on the sliding doors are so pretty!

 We didn't visit the Okunikko(奥日光)area with lots of nature in this trip, but chose to visit Ashikaga(足利)Flower Park whose wisterias were in full bloom!
 It is the most famous wisteria park in the Kanto region.
-Went there after going to Hitachi Seaside Park(日立海浜公園)in Ibaraki(茨城)in the morning.
+We went there after going to Hitachi Seaside Park(日立海浜公園)in Ibaraki(茨城)in the morning.

 The park is bigger than I had expected, enjoyed going around the sea of purple, pink and white wisterias, though it was quite crowded.